Hritikraj8804/KodeKloud_Engineer/Jenkins_2/2_Jenkins_Parameterized_Builds.md

 4. Configure job to execute a shell command, which should echo both parameter values (you are passing in the job).

 5. Build the Jenkins job at least once with choice parameter value `Production` to make sure it passes.

+`Note:`

+1. You might need to install some plugins and restart Jenkins service.
+So, we recommend clicking on `Restart Jenkins when installation is complete and no jobs are running` on plugin installation/update page i.e `update centre`.
+Also, Jenkins UI sometimes gets stuck when Jenkins service restarts in the back end.
+In this case, please make sure to refresh the UI page.

+2. For these kind of scenarios requiring changes to be done in a web UI, please take screenshots so that you can share it with us for review in case your task is marked incomplete.
+You may also consider using a screen recording software such as [loom.com](http://loom.com/) to record and share your work.